-BACHELOR OF THE BUILT ENVIRONMENT (Hons) CONSTRUCTION MANAGMENET (BCM)
+BACHELOR OF THE BUILT ENVIRONMENT (Hons) CONSTRUCTION MANAGEMENT (BBEHCM)

-This new qualification starting in 2021 is intended for persons specialising in the field of construction management.
+This new qualification started in 2021 and is intended for persons specialising in the field of construction management.
 Persons achieving this qualification will be competent to independently perform services relevant to contract planning management and property development.
 Students who qualify with this qualification will be able to register as a Candidate Construction Manager with the South African Council for the Project and Construction Management Professions (SACPCMP) and then future registration as a Pr.
 CM with the SACPCMP